 These are the simple pleasures that we spiritual practitioners enjoy, they make all of my training and perseverance worthwhile.

 I have helped many spirits before this happened, many since then and there will be many more.
 They are all rewarding experiences, but so far this one was the greatest for me, to dissolve the hell of love, heartbreak and grief that held two precious spirits hostage for a century.
 Some would call this ability a curse, I consider myself lucky.
-I can’t wait to return to the cemetery, I sense there are many calling out, “What about me?”
+I can’t wait to return to the cemetery, I always sense there are many others calling out, “What about me?”
 The calling is always there, souls crying out for help.